-- Continuous variable - a continuous variable can be any value between its minimum and maximum limits, otherwise it is a discrete variable.
+Continuous variable - A continuous variable can be any value between its minimum and maximum limits, otherwise it's a discrete variable.
 Examples are temperature, weight, age, and time.
 Continuous variables can include fractions or portions of the value.
 The total number of blue skateboards sold is a discrete variable since we can't sell half a skateboard.

 What types of insights can you find?

 Category outliers (top/bottom)

 Highlights cases where one or two categories have larger values than other categories.

 Change points in a time series

 Highlights when there are significant changes in trends in a time series of data.

 Detects cases where multiple measures show a similar pattern or trend when plotted against a category or value in the dataset.

 Majority (Major factors)

 Finds cases where most of a total value can be attributed to a single factor when broken down by another dimension.

 This insight type uses a clustering model to find outliers in non-time series data.
 Outliers detect when there are specific categories with values significantly different than the other categories.

 Overall trends in time series